mosama1994/wandb-cicd/README.md

 # wandb-cicd

-These are resources for W&B
+This repo contains resources for W&B